Ison-Developers/search-engine-query-builder/README.md

   </code>
 </pre>

+<pre>(^.^)</pre> Is our place holder, We thing it is cool but you can change it if you want.
 Now that we have a schema, we can create a new instance of the query builder.

 <pre>
   <code>